nikhilsahni7/Nexus-Chat/README.md

 ### Frontend

-- **Next.js**: A React framework for server-side rendering and static site generation.
+- **Next.js**: A React framework for server-side rendering and static site generation.g
 - **Zustand**: A small, fast, and scalable bearbones state-management solution.
 - **shadcn/ui**: A collection of UI components built with Tailwind CSS.
 - **React Query**: Data-fetching library for React to manage server state.